8 Sunflower Farms to Visit Near Hudson County

 locust-hall-farm-new-jersey

-Johnson’s Locust Hall Farm offers a true farm experience and is open to the public as well as private events including weddings.
+Johnson’s Locust Hall Farm offers a true farm experience and is open to the public as well as private events, including weddings.
 Throughout the year, it offers different attractions and activities.
 Guests can enjoy hayrides, an animal farm, pick-your-own seasonal crops, and more.
 The market has some of the best apple cider doughnuts around, but the sunflower field that is open all throughout September is what makes the trip worth it.
-This year, the fall Park & pick runs from September 2nd all the way through October 30th.
-You can reserve a spot for $12.95 on Fridays, Saturdays, or Sundays — though the farm is also open on Labor Day and Columbus Day.
-A reservation gets you into the apple orchard, pumpkin patch, sunflower photo trails, and the corn maze.
-Sunflowers are $2.00 per stem.
+The farm’s hours are 10AM-7PM Friday, and 10AM-5PM Saturday and Sunday.

 New Jersey Sunflower Trail at Von Thun Farms | 438 Route 57 West, Washington, NJ

 Nestled in a scenic area of Warren County, VonThun Farms is open for the spring, summer, and fall seasons with events and activities for the whole family.
 The farm market offers homegrown fruits, vegetables, and Angus beef, as well as pick-your-own strawberries, raspberries, blackberries, peaches, apples, pumpkins, and of course, sunflowers.
-This is the last chance to go, as the sunflower trail is open daily from 10AM to 5PM only through Labor Day.
-Booking online tickets ahead of time is highly encouraged — and you can do so here.
-You also have the option to buy a U-Pick vase on site to fill up with as many flowers as you can from the designated flower-picking fields.
+The Sunflower Trail is open from 10AM-5PM daily.
+The farm also has special events like the Strawberry Festival and ‘Fall Festival’ Weekends.

 Sunflower Valley Farm | 366 County Road 12, New Hampton, NY